coremaze/Miuchiz-Handheld-USB-Utilities/README.md

 These tools require Python3 to use. https://www.python.org/

-These tools do not require additional Python packages.
+These tools do not require non-included Python packages.
 You can download everything here: https://github.com/ChrisMiuchiz/Miuchiz-Handheld-USB-Utilities/archive/master.zip

 ---